 - Save the file and exit your text editor.

 Add your EKS cluster in strongDM

 Log in to the Admin UI and select Clusters on the left-hand navigation.

 Display Name (Required): Enter a display name for this cluster (e.g., "eks-sandbox").
 This name is how the cluster will be shown in the Admin UI.

 Some Kubernetes management interfaces, such as Visual Studio Code, do not function properly with cluster names containing spaces.
 If you run into problems, please choose a name without spaces for this field.

 When your users connect to this cluster, they will have exactly the rights permitted by this AWS key pair.
-See this Amazon document for more information.
+See AWS documentation for more information.

-External ID (Optional).
-If leveraging an External ID to users assuming a role from another account, you may provide that in this field.
-Note that this is optional, but if used must be in conjunction with Assume Role ARN.
-See the AWS Documentation on using External IDs for more information.
+Assume Role External ID (Optional): Provide the external ID if leveraging an external ID to users assuming a role from another account.
+Note that this is optional, but if used, it must be used in conjunction with Assume Role ARN.
+See the AWS documentation on using external IDs for more information.